Stefano-Previti/Diffusion_Based_Generative_Refiner/README.md

 ![Screenshot 2024-08-23 150405](https://github.com/user-attachments/assets/5cb6482e-1b57-4820-bdfb-f1b87ca074a5)

-**▶RESULTS FOR THE SEGAN MODEL**
+**▶RESULTS FOR THE SEGAN GENERATOR**

 For the **SEGAN** model we trained for 65 epochs with the Adam optimizer,a learning rate of 0.001 and a "Reduce on Plateau" scheduler.

-After an unstable training we finally reached a smooth behavior in the last 9 epochs and a finally average loss on the test set of 0.0535.
+During the evaluation,after some instability we finally reached a smooth behavior in the last 9 epochs and a finally average loss on the test set of 0.0535.

 ![Screenshot 2024-10-23 010352](https://github.com/user-attachments/assets/7475be4d-f46f-4f94-86de-ddd94f53713e)